Skip to main content

 Concrete TypeLayers EquivalentNotes

-Sectionpub.layers.expression with kind="section" (or paragraph, chapter, turn, etc.)Concrete sections map to nested Expressions with parentRef pointing to the document Expression and anchor specifying character offsets.
+Sectionpub.layers.expression.expression with kind="section" (or paragraph, chapter, turn, etc.)Concrete sections map to nested Expressions with parentRef pointing to the document Expression and anchor specifying UTF-8 byte offsets.
 Layers adds kindUri for community-expandable section types and temporalSpan for audio/video sections.

-Tokenizationpub.layers.segmentationTokenization is represented in the segmentation record, which defines how a parent Expression is decomposed into child Expressions.
-Layers supports multiple tokenizations per sentence and community-expandable tokenization strategies via kindUri.
+Tokenizationpub.layers.segmentation.segmentationTokenization is represented in the segmentation record, which contains a list of tokens decomposing an expression's text.
+Each tokenization has an optional expressionRef that scopes it to a specific sub-expression (e.g., a sentence-level expression).
+Layers supports multiple tokenizations per expression and community-expandable tokenization strategies via kindUri.

 Concrete TypeLayers EquivalentNotes